ucsf-wynton/wynton-website-hpc/docs/about/shares.md

 <small>
 (*) To be documented.<br>
 (**) The reason for _member.q<sub>lab</sub>_ not remaining exactly the same when _PU<sub>lab</sub>_ does not change, is that the compute power per core is greater for newer hardware compared with older hardware.
-Because of this, a lab’s number of member.q slots is likely to, ever so slightly, decrease in the long run.
+Because of this, a lab’s number of member.q slots is likely to, ever so slightly, decrease in the long run as the cluster keeps growing.
 But don’t worry, as the _average compute power per member.q slot increases over time_, your lab's total compute power on the member.q queue remains constant per definition (unless your lab adds further contributions).
 </small>